axelvaldez/radical-companies/_posts/2023-03-22-alternatives-to-fiat.markdown

    <div class="_citation">
     <span class="_quotespan">Hierarchies are perhaps the dominant feature of our working lives.
 Yet paradoxically, they rarely enter into mainstream theories of income distribution.</span>
    </div>
- <p>The <span class="_paradigm">FIAT</span> system is based on competition and domination and capital happens to be a very efficient form tool of domination.
+ <p>The <span class="_paradigm">FIAT</span> system is based on competition and domination and capital happens to be a very efficient form tool of having power over everything (<em>i.e.</em>, domination).
 Our alternative, the <span class="_paradigm">RADICAL</span> system, is based on contribuions, instead of capital.
 This, we believe, will produced more of a life nourising system.</p>

 <h1>The Forever Obstacle</h1>
  <p>The obstacle has been to decide <em>what is a contribution</em>.
 We are so used to the <span class="_paradigm">FIAT</span> hierarchical model that we immediately jump to rules and benevolent judges.
 But as it always happen benevolent judges don&rsquo;t stay benevolent for a long time and rules always sprout a bureaucracy around them.</p>